 - Meals and lodging for convenience

-Other taxable benefits such as employee stipends are available for employers and employees.
+Other benefits, such as employee stipends, are taxable for both employers and employees.

 A health stipend allows you to provide a payment card or reimburse your employees (and yourself) for medical expenses such as health insurance premiums and out-of-pocket healthcare expenses.
-This is an excellent option for organizations with independent contractors and international workers as well, as those employees are eligible for the benefit.
+This is an excellent option for organizations with independent contractors and international workers, as those employees are eligible for the benefit.

 A wellness stipend is another popular taxable employee stipend.
-This allows you to reimburse your employees for their wellness expenses such as gym memberships, fitness classes, wearables and devices, home exercise equipment, and more wellness-related expenses.
+This allows you to reimburse your employees for their wellness expenses, such as gym memberships, fitness classes, wearables and devices, home exercise equipment, and more.

 Which fringe benefits aren't available to business owners?